When and How to Use 20mhz vs 40mhz vs 80mhz

 Clearing the Channel

 Our wireless networks operate mostly on two frequencies that are 2.4GHz and 5GHz.
-It can be different for every other network out there.
-2.4GHz is the most used frequency that almost every other wireless network uses.
-Between the 5GHz and 2.4GHz, the latter gets crowded most of the time, whereas the former one has relief from this problem.
-All of this looks confusing and complex, but it can be made easy by taking Cisco online training as there are a lot of certification courses available regarding everything about networking.
+It can be different for every other network out there, but 2.4GHz is the most used frequency that almost every other wireless network uses.
+Between the 5GHz and 2.4GHz, the latter gets crowded most of the time, whereas the former one does not have this problem.

 Channel Bandwidth for 2.4GHz

-Talking about 2.4GHz frequency as we know that most of the networks have this frequency.
-So which bandwidth suits the 2.4GHz frequency the most?
+Since most networks have a 2.4GHz frequency, which bandwidth suits the 2.4GHz frequency the most?
 There are 20MHz, 40MHz, and 80MHz of channel bandwidth, and for a 2.4GHz frequency, 20MHz bandwidth would be the most beneficial.
 As we know, in 20MHz bandwidth there are a lot of non-overlapping channels that disregard the chance of any congestion.

 Channel Bandwidth for 5GHz